xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 ### Edition

 When using traditional / "flat" ACLs, it's possible to edit the ACEs in-line.
-That means the ACL can be attached to interfaces, it's not needed to remove the ACL for the port to be able to edit it.
-But when using object-groups (defined in a following section), it's an atomic process where the new ACE replaces the existing one.
-It's logic considering that an object-based ACL is actually expanded in the iTCAM and the modification in a single line can be reflected in many lines changed in the hardware.
+When an ACL is attached to an interface, it's not necessary to remove it from the port before editing it.
+With object-groups (defined in a following section), it's an atomic process where the new ACE replaces the existing one.

 ### Range

-We support range statements but only with the limit of 23 range-IDs.
+We support range statements but only within the limit of 23 range-IDs.

-### match statements
+### Match statements

 The following protocols can be matched:
 - IGMP